St. Anne's Indian Residential School: Abuse and lawsuit

 The lasting impacts of residential schools also includes post traumatic stress disorder and a heightened rate of disability among Indigenous peoples compared to non-Indigenous peoples.
 Abuse suffered in residential schools continue to impact the mental health of Indigenous communities.
 Indigenous peoples also experience a heightened rate of disability due to heightened “rates of injury, accident, violence, self-destructive or suicidal behaviour and illness.”
 These heightened statistics are a result of the negative health impacts of residential schools for the survivors and the subsequent generations in the family.
-Another lasting impact from St. Anne's Residential School is the re-victimization that was a result of the decade long court battle, where survivors claims were hidden and their voices silenced.
+Another lasting impact from St. Anne's Residential School is the re-victimization that was a result of the decade-long court battle, where survivors claims were hidden and their voices silenced.

-OPP investigation convictions
+OPP charges and convictions

+Francoise Seguin was a nun with the Sisters of Charity of Ottawa that worked at St. Anne's between 1958 and 1968.
+Seguin's name appeared among other alleged perpetrators of abuse in the 1994 OPP probe into the school, as well as a document filed in 2003 with Ontario's Supreme Court.
+In 2023, the OPP charged a 97-year old Seguin with three counts of gross indecency, referring to alleged abuse at St. Anne's, Bishop Belleau School in Moosonee and a Sudbury detention centre.

 Ann Wesley, born in the Attawapiskat First Nation, was a Cree nun who attended St. Anne's as a child.
 She was convicted of three counts of common assault, three counts of administering a noxious substance, and one count of assault causing bodily harm.
 She received an eleven-month conditional sentence.

 Jane Kakaychawan, born in Ogoki Post, Ontario, was an Ojibwe nun who attended McIntosh Indian Residential School as a child.
 She was convicted of three counts of assault causing bodily harm and given a six-month conditional sentence.

 John Moses Rodrique was employed by Indian Affairs and pleaded guilty to five counts of indecent assault.
 He was sentenced to 18 months in jail.

 Claude Lambert worked at St. Anne's as a child care worker.
 She pleaded guilty to one count of indecent assault and was sentenced to eight months in jail.